miao1007/hexo-filter-plantuml/README.md

 ## Features

 * Generate raw/base64/urlencoded svg at compile time, no external css and js required.
-* Privacy guarantee.
-Support rendering locally or self-hosted server.
+* Privacy guaranteed.
+Support rendering locally or self-hosting server.
 * Zero npm dependencies.

 ## How Does it work